Makifun/medializr/README.md

 //192.168.1.50/tv /mnt/tv cifs credentials=/root/.smbcredentials,iocharset=utf8,vers=3.1.1,uid=1000,gid=1000 0 0
 //192.168.1.50/anime /mnt/anime cifs credentials=/root/.smbcredentials,iocharset=utf8,vers=3.1.1,uid=1000,gid=1000 0 0
 ```
-## Some files you need to edit with your own values/paths
+## Some files need to be manually edited with your own values/paths
 These files need some manual edits, the rest are configurable through their **Web UIs** etc

 Edit almost everything in this file: